 P/E ratios can be tricky to analyze.
 For starters, make sure you understand what earnings are being used.
 Some P/Es are calculated using the previous 12 months’ reported earnings.
-Based on that measure, the U.S. market’s average P/E multiple was 16.5 over the past 100 years and 19.2 over the past 50 years.
-At the end of 2018, it stood at 19.6, close to the 50-year average.
+Based on that measure, the U.S. market’s average P/E multiple was 17.1 over the past 100 years and 19.9 over the past 50 years.
+At the end of 2021’s third quarter, it stood at 33.6, but a big reason was the hit to corporate earnings caused by the pandemic.

 Some investors prefer instead to use expected operating earnings for the next 12 months.
 This has the benefit of looking to the future, which is what investors care about.
 It also ignores the onetime writedown of assets, which can distort reported earnings, and instead focuses on underlying corporate profitability.